Only Yesterday (song)

 "Only Yesterday" is a song recorded by the Carpenters.
-Released on March 14, 1975, the song was composed by Richard Carpenter, Kōji Makaino and John Bettis.
+Released on March 14, 1975, the song was composed by Richard Carpenter and John Bettis.
 "Only Yesterday" peaked at number four on the Billboard Hot 100 and number one on the Adult Contemporary (AC) charts, The Carpenters' eleventh number one on that chart.

 Cash Box called it a "ballad with its infectious beat" and that "Karen's dulcet, multi-tracked vocals soar over a dynamic arrangement which should be buzzing over the airwaves for a long time."